This story appears in the Summer 2019 issue of In Focus.

-Fast forward to today: I now serve as the director of Community Programs at Perkins, resolute in working to bring that same feeling to other families.
+Fast forward to today: I serve as Education Director of Community Programs at Perkins, resolute in working to bring that same feeling to other families.

-Our work starts with children from birth to age three and their families, when we provide assessments, early intervention and connections to medical, educational and social resources.
+Our work starts with children from birth to age three and their families, when we provide assessments, early intervention, and connections to medical, educational and social resources.
 As children age, we partner with school districts, deploying teachers of the visually impaired (TVIs) throughout New England to fill whatever roles are necessary.
-Then there’s Outreach, which brings public school students to our campus for activities that build orientation and mobility, social and independent living skills.
+Then there’s the Outreach Program, which brings public school students to our campus for activities that build orientation and mobility as well as social and independent living skills.